tensorflow/community/rfcs/20201201-cpp-gradients.md

 #### Framework

-The framework is a fairly lightweight implementation of the existing Tape interface in c/eager/tape.h which was already templated to support different C++ types for gradient functions and tensors.
+The framework is a fairly lightweight implementation of the existing Tape interface in `c/eager/tape.h` which was already templated to support different C++ types for gradient functions and tensors.
 We have been making necessary improvements to the base framework to support this project, e.g., moving [default zeros creation logic](https://cs.opensource.google/tensorflow/tensorflow/+/ee95d88c4eb92311a8c57a8f78378235e1909d08) from the tape to respective gradient functions.

 #### Gradient functions

-We plan to implement gradient functions under tensorflow/c/gradients.
+We plan to implement gradient functions under `tensorflow/c/gradients`.
 As a proof-of-concept we implemented an MLP for MNIST using an experimental python binding (see python/framework/experimental/tape.py).
 For that we implemented gradient functions for MatMul, Add, ReLu and Softmax.
 We are currently working on implementing gradient functions needed for ResNet50.

 We further plan to publish a guide for inviting contributions and setup a spreadsheet or some such for tracking completeness.

 #### Python rollout

 We plan to rollout C++ gradient functions incrementally.
 We will port the existing pybind C++ tape to use the new tape implementation.
-The GradientFunction for ops with registered C++ gradients will directly be called.
-For others,  we will simply register a GradientFunction that calls the python gradient function.
+The `GradientFunction` for ops with registered C++ gradients will directly be called.
+For others,  we will simply register a `GradientFunction` that calls the python gradient function.

 ## Acknowledgements

 alextp@ motivated the design and provided an initial prototype for this project. amturati@ implemented various gradient functions to get a MLP training on MNIST. vnvo2409@ has been working on making framework improvements and further implementing C++ gradient functions.